malikpiara/moonwith/posts/franklin-method.md

 | **13.
 Humility:** Imitate Jesus and Socrates. |

 To reflect on his progress, he created a table with a column for each day of the week and a row for each virtue.
-He would then check the table by the end of the day and add a cross everytime he failed to exercise the given virtue.
+He would then check the table by the end of the day and add a cross every time he failed to exercise the given virtue.
+Here's what my own version looks like:

 ![](https://user-images.githubusercontent.com/6923650/227373891-387684c0-413f-4d5b-b23f-3833577475dc.png)

+What are the values and traits you would like to cultivate?
+Do you have a system in place to help you improve?
+I'd love to hear from you.